 Alcohol decreases thrombosis (blood clotting).
 It

-Reduces platelet aggregation.77
+Reduces platelet clumping.77

 Reduces fibrinogen.
 (A blood clotter.)78